 The Profile Matters as Much as the Platform

 A good directory is necessary but not sufficient.
-The listing itself needs to be built to convert — jurisdiction clarity, practice-area depth, visible reviews, FAQ sections, and a clear intake path.
-A strong profile on a weak directory won't produce results.
-But a weak profile on a strong directory won't either.
+The listing itself needs to be built to convert: jurisdiction clarity, practice-area depth, visible reviews, FAQ sections, and a clear intake path.
+A strong profile on a weak directory will struggle.
+A weak profile on a strong directory will too.

 The firms that get the best return from directory spend are the ones that choose the right platforms and build profiles designed to turn visitors into consultations.
 Both halves matter.
 Investing in the platform without investing in the profile is paying for traffic you can't convert.